Katie Von Hofwegen

 Van Hofwegen graduated with a Master's in Coaching and Athletic Administration from Concordia University Irvine in 2016.

-Sara Miller joins Grace's volleyball staff for her first year in 2018, fresh off an impressive career for the Lady Lancers.
+Sara Miller joins Grace's volleyball staff for her second year in 2019, fresh off an impressive career for the Lady Lancers.

 Miller was an anchor on Grace's backrow from 2014-17, racking up 1,967 career digs to rank No. 3 all-time.
 Her 766 digs as a senior in 2017 set a single-season program record.